 The General Conference was held in the Oregon Convention Center in Portland, OR from 2016-MAY-10 to 20.

 Between and during conferences, the struggle over same-gender sexual behavior has seriously divided opinion within the UMC.
-There have been frequent informal discussions about splitting the denomination into two faith groups, one holding liberal and the other holding conservative beliefs on homosexuality.
-During the 19th century, many denominations split over whether to support or oppose human slavery.
-Some denominations split during the 20th century over allowing the ordination of women.
+There were frequent informal discussions about splitting the denomination into two faith groups, one holding liberal and the other holding conservative beliefs on homosexuality.
+This would be similar to splits during the 19th century, many denominations split over whether to support or oppose human slavery.
+Similarly, some denominations split during the 20th century over allowing the ordination of women.